710lucas/RISC-I-Emu/README.md

   - Its used to return from a `CALL` so its interesting to know from which register(s) (or numbers) you're pulling the data from
   - `pc = a + b`

+---
+- PRNT (0x18), Print
+  -
+  - This is used to debug pring the value stored on the register referenced by `op3`
+  - Use this while the emulator isn't finished
+  - `print(registers[op3]`